 “I have been accessing help from mediation in order to help my relationship with my dad.
 It’s only me who see’s Cheryl.
 She has helped me to understand my dad’s side of things.
 She’s also helped me to understand why I react to him the way I have been.
 Since all this, our relationship has massively improved and the majority of our arguments have stopped.
 We now can sit and talk without arguing.
 This is all thanks to mediation.”

 Shauna volunteered at Roundabout to help Cheryl by attending events, aiming to promote the mediation work offered by Roundabout.

 In addition, Shauna has been part of the Peer Education Team at Roundabout.
 She was trained to go into schools and deliver lessons, aiming to break down the stereotypes around homelessness and raise awareness amongst young people of what to do if they have to leave home, and how to access support.

 Now living independently, Shauna is a qualified youth worker.

 “Without Roundabout, I wouldn’t be where I am today,” explains Shauna.

 “Their help has meant that I’m now able to live independently and have the confidence to do other things.

-“I’m really enjoying studying to be a youth worker so I can use my experiences to help other young people who need support.”
+“I’m keen to use my experiences to help other young people who need support.”